To fly domestically within the U.S., there are 16 forms of acceptable ID you can use to fly.

 So regardless if you’re flying with Delta, Southwest, Spirit, United, American Airlines, or any other regional or major air carrier, only one of the IDs listed above will let you fly domestically.

-What Does a Child Need to Fly Domestic?
+A Child Doesn’t Need ID to Fly

 As long as a child (anyone who is under 18) is accompanied by an adult who has an acceptable form of ID to fly, they do not need any form of ID to fly domestically within the U.S.